 Arhat’s graduate teaching is currently mostly for Saïd Business School, where he is principally involved in teaching MBA, MFE and E-MBA students.
 Subjects taught range across the Economics, Finance and Accounting disciplines.
 Arhat also set up, and delivers, the Applications of Game Theory elective at Saïd Business School.

-Arhat’s current research interests include risk management (financial and enterprise), the interplay between (re)insurance and capital markets, the possibility of objectivity in financial reporting, and applications of game theory to real world, business problems.
+Arhat’s current research interests include risk management, the interplay between (re)insurance and capital markets, the possibility of objectivity in financial reporting, and applications of game theory.
 Arhat is concerned to apply the kind of analytical rigour found in philosophical analysis to business school research.

 (in progress) “Defending Objectivist Representationalism in Financial Reporting”

 (in progress) “Is it in the Nature of Economics to Make a Leap?”